GeckoPackages/GeckoSilexMemcacheService/README.md

 // returns '$myPSR3Logger'
 $logger->getLogger();
 ```
+Note:
+Because internally the `memcache` client is wrapped its public methods are still available.
+However calls like `method_exists` might fail.
+To get the original client that is in use call `getOriginalClient` on the proxy client.

 ## Custom name registering / multiple services

 You can register the service using a name other than the default name `memcache`.